 The Accreditation Committee will advise the education provider about what types of reports are required to demonstrate compliance with the conditions and when any reports are due.

-An education provider that has changed, or plans to change, a program that is on the Board’s list of approved programs must notify the Accreditation Committee about the change.
-Contact the Accreditation Unit for more information.
+An education provider that has changed, or plans to change, a program that is on the National Board’s list of approved programs must notify the Accreditation Committee about the change.
+Contact the Program Accreditation Team for more information.

-An education provider must complete the application form for accreditation of a Chinese medicine program and submit the form plus all required documents to the Accreditation Unit.
-For further information, see the Accreditation Committee Application information page.
+An education provider must complete the application form for accreditation assessment and submit the form plus all required documents to the Program Accreditation Team.
+For further information, see the Applying for accreditation page.

-For more information, see the Accreditation Committee’s Application information page.
+For more information, see the Accreditation fee information page.

-Under the National Law, the Accreditation Committee must monitor each approved program of study to ensure it continues to be satisfied the program and provider meet the accreditation standards.
+Under the National Law, the Accreditation Committee must monitor each approved program of study to ensure it continues to be satisfied the program and provider continue to meet the accreditation standards.

 The Accreditation Committee will advise each provider directly about what reports it needs to submit to the Committee.